dbca-wa/wastd/docs/specification.rst

   The analyst needs to hit the ground running with `working examples <https://strandings.dpaw.wa.gov.au/users/FlorianM/>`_ of loading the data from the machine-readable access point into the most common analytical frameworks.
+(See your own WAStD profile for code examples including your own API token).
-* There should be `sufficient documentation <http://wastd.readthedocs.io/data_consumers.html>`_ to allow statistically trained analysts to efficiently consume data without technical knowledge of the system they are stored in.
+* There should be sufficient documentation (:ref:`data-consumers`) to allow statistically trained analysts to efficiently consume data without technical knowledge of the system they are stored in.
-* Access needs to be following standard protocols and formats, entirely independent of both the systems it is stored in, as well as independent of the software packages it is analysed with.
+* Access needs to be following standard protocols and formats, be entirely independent of both the systems it is stored in, as well as independent of the software packages it is analysed with.

 Data curator 3: Subject matter expert
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^